bohdanbobrowski/Bezlik-Year-Calendar-Planner/README.md

 * Scribus
 * [Lato Font](https://www.latofonts.com/pl/lato-free-fonts/) installed

 I've tested that on Manjaro Linux.
-No idea if it'll work on Windows or OSX.
+No idea if it'll work on Windows.

 ### Usage